Hair Types: How to Identify, Maintain and Style Yours

 And does it really matter if you don’t?

-Understanding your own hair type is crucial to maintain a good hair care routine, just as knowing your skin type helps you choose the best cosmetics and moisturisers.
+Understanding your own hair type is crucial to maintain good hair health, just as knowing your skin type helps you choose the best cosmetics and moisturizers.

 If you don’t know what to do and what not to do with your hair, you could damage it severely over time.